oreotikii/bambuddy/README.md

 ### Enabling LAN Mode on Your Printer

-To connect Bambusy to your printer, you need to enable LAN Mode:
+To connect Bambuddy to your printer, you need to enable LAN Mode:

 1. On your printer, go to **Settings** > **Network** > **LAN Mode**
 2. Enable **LAN Mode** (this requires Developer Mode to be enabled first)